 If your cat has tapeworms, it is imperative to treat them to get rid of these parasites.
 Be sure to treat them for both fleas and tapeworms, so the cycle doesn't begin all over again.
 You can get prescriptive or over-the-counter (OTC) tapeworm medication and flea medication to clear your cat of both of these parasites.

 How To Prevent Your Cats From Getting Tapeworms

 To prevent our cats from getting tapeworms, keep them up-to-date on flea prevention medications and away from rodents and rotting garbage.
 Clean your home thoroughly after treating your cat for tapeworms to help prevent reinfection.
-Vacuuming your home and cleaning their bedding or favorite spots will help clear your house of tapeworm segments that may have gone astray.
+Vacuuming your home and cleaning their bedding or favorite spots will help clear your house of tapeworm segments and potentially even fleas.
 Be sure to rid your home of fleas, or the tapeworm cycle might start over.